pspiagicw/qemantra/README.md

  go install github.com/pspiagicw/qemantra
  ```

- This requires `$GOBIN` to be in our `$PATH` variable.
+ This requires `$GOBIN` to be in your `$PATH` variable.

  ### Installation using script
  You can also use the autoinstall script.
- You should generally not execute scripts from the internet , so check the script
+ You should generally not execute scripts from the internet, so check the script
  ```sh
  curl https://raw.githubusercontent.com/pspiagicw/qemantra/main/scripts/install.sh | bash
  ```